knnymllr/royee-zvi/src/published/where-failure-springs.md

 You do not know how I feel\
 if this is the world to come\
-if the afterlife is full of Saturdays like this
+if the afterlife is full of Saturdays like this \

-I’d believe in it
+I'd believe in it

-\
 yesterday, you davened\
 behind an archway\
-of pockmarked stone
+of pockmarked stone\
 smoothed with devotion\
 I sat there watching ants make trails in thousand-year moss\
 grown, like all of us, in the fault-lines\